Blue Hill Mountain

 THE HAYES TRAIL is about 0.75 mile in length.
 It begins in an open field, climbs a stone stairway, and ascends through a stand of oaks into mature spruce and fir near the summit.
 This trail is moderate to challenging in difficulty.
 While offering open views to the south, the re-routed section of this trail crosses an exposed ledge and climbs a steep rock talus slope as it nears the communication tower.
 Use caution.

-THE CONNECTOR TRAIL links the Osgood Trail with the Hayes Trail, creating the opportunity for a loop hike without having to walk along the Mountain Road.
+THE SOUTH FACE TRAIL links the Osgood Trail with the Hayes Trail, creating the opportunity for a loop hike without having to walk along the Mountain Road.

 THE TOWER SERVICE TRAIL was built by and at the expense of Blue Hill Mountain Leasing, the local company that owns the tower.
 Hikers are welcome.
 This trail provides the most gradual ascent.

 Parking is available at both the Osgood and Hayes trailheads on Mountain Road and at the Becton trailhead on Turkey Farm Road in Blue Hill.
 There are several spots along the wide road shoulder across the from the Osgood Trailhead.
 A parking lot is provided across the street from the Hayes Trailhead.
 The parking area for the Becton Trail is on Turkey Farm Road, .6 mile from Rt.
 172 on the left.